Sewing collars & leashes with an LK-1900BN bartacking machine

 The instruction manual (pgs 15 & 16) shows how to install the bobbin.
 But, two things worth emphasizing:

-1. The thread should go through the hole in case's arm.
+The thread should go through the hole in case's arm.
 I didn't do that for 2 months.
 It seemed to work ok.
 (I somehow got the idea the needle went though that hole.).
 But, it's supposed to hold the thread for the needle and shuttle hook to bring together.
 I'm surprised how well it worked.
 I probably missed the first couple stitches and didn't notice it.

 Bobbin case to avoid?

-I bought a case on e-Bay that looks like this:
+I bought this case on e-Bay:

 This one might work better with tex-90 (thicker) thread.
 Maybe that wouldn't slip past the guide as easily.
 My experience could also be due to me adjusting the bobbin thread tension to be pretty light.
 That means the tension plate is sprung higher, and the guide doesn't hang down the side of the case as far.
 Maybe that side of the tension plate could be removed & bent down a little to make that guide fit better.
 (FYI: I used light tension because whenever I made a mistake - like forgetting to install the d-ring before sewing the buckle-end - it was a lot of work to fix if the stitching was tighter.
 Having light thread-tension makes it easier to use a thread-ripping tool to "unsew" the mistake.
 I made a lot of mistakes in the beginning.
 This saved me a lot of time.
-But, couldn've contributed to this bobbin case not working as well.).
+But, could've contributed to this bobbin case not working as well.).

 Work clamps & feed plates